Lucas-C/dotfiles_and_notes/misc/Software_Engineering/TeamBestPractices.md

 - grasp the whole architecture using [CodeVisualizationTools]
 - get along with HR and plan out-of-the-box projetcs with them that will make your team happier

+## Coaching new hires & bringing them up to speed
+- [Onboarding and the Cost of Team Debt] = "when employees aren't properly trained, integrated, or managed, they are operating at less than optimal efficiency and "team debt" is accrued"
+    * Productivity = Σ of talent * teamwork
+    * To improve onboarding:
+        - distribute the load of onboarding
+        - focus on technical skills, knowledge of company processes, and personal development
+- write docs
+- assign a "buddy" in the team & a "mentor" in the company
+- [Bringing Novice Developers Up To Speed] + bookmarks on coaching an intern
+- organiser un atelier en mode _Event-Sourcing_ pour expliquer le fonctionnement du projet et la terminologie

 ## Leadership
 cf. [#gamedev Lead Quick Start Guide] & [Things I was unprepared for as a lead developer] & TED Talk WhyGoodLeadersMakeYouFeelSafe
 "tell people what you want them to do instead of detailing what they’re doing wrong" [Criticism and Ineffective Feedback]